danielthiel/FlaskFactoryBone-Small/README.md

-# dohodathi's FlaskBone - Small
+# dohodathi's FlaskFactoryBone - Small

 also available in the future, the versions medium and large!

 ## Purpose

-e.g. for creating a rapid db without user authentication
+e.g. for creating a rapid app with a db but without user authentication

+### does not deliver

+for this features look for medium and large versions in the future

+* user authentication

+* templates

+* extensionibility

 ## Installation

 ### Requirements

 We still use python2 with a postgres database.
-We recommend using a virtual environment
+We recommend using a virtual environment.

-* ...

 ### get this

-* clone this repository: `git clone ...`
+* clone this repository: `git clone https://github.com/danielthiel/FlaskFactoryBone-Small.git`

-* go to the directory: `cd ...`
+* go to the directory: `cd FlaskFactoryBone-Small/`

 * create the virtual environment: `virtualenv venv`